Santhosh-vidhan/attention/README.md

 - [Jay Alammar](http://jalammar.github.io/illustrated-transformer/)
 - [Sasha Rush](https://nlp.seas.harvard.edu/2018/04/03/attention.html)

+## Is it all we need?

+No one really knows.
+All I know is, if we were to dethrone attention with a better algorithm, it is over.
+Part of what motivates me to do some scalable 21st century teaching is the hope maybe someone can find a way to improve on it, or find its replacement.
+It just takes one discovery!

 ## Appreciation

 Large thanks goes to <a href="https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw">3Blue1Brown</a> for showing us that complex mathematics can be taught with such elegance and potency through visualizations